JAtoms/ifje/README.md

 ## Running the Program

-To run the program, follow these steps:
+To run the program in merlin server, follow these steps:

 1. Ensure you have Java installed on your system.
 You can download it from [Oracle](https://www.oracle.com/java/technologies/javase-downloads.html) or use a package manager on your platform.